Overview

 OR

-- Completion of Pre-Health Sciences Pathway to Advanced Diplomas and Degrees program (1094) Kingston | Brockville | Cornwall with a minimum 3.00 GPA or 75% overall average
+Completion of a Pre-Health Sciences Pathway to Advanced Diplomas and Degrees program, including St. Lawrence College's Pre-Health Sciences Pathway to Advanced Diplomas and Degrees program (1094) Kingston | Brockville | Cornwall with a minimum 3.00 GPA or 75% overall average

 This is a HIGHLY COMPETITIVE program.
 To be included in the competitive ranking, applications must be complete including all transcripts and proof of enrollment by February 1.
 Meeting minimum entrance requirements does not guarantee admissions to the program.
 Please see the Highly Competitive Program Chart for more details.